 In 1826, governor Miguel de La Torre, pass laws regulating the treatment of slaves, largely due to the numerous revolts and conspiracies.
 It required slaves be fed properly.
 Slaves with acute illness had to be provided for .
 Domesticated slaves had to be baptize.
 It dispensed harsh treatment to rebellious slaves.

 Slavery was abolished in the Spanish Crown in 1870, by the Moret Law.
 It set slaves, born between 1868-1870, free.
 Slaves over 60 were also set free.
 The Moret Law set free 10,000 slaves.
-Slavery was officially abolish completely in Puerto Rico March 22, 1873, largely due to economic and the independence movement tied to anti-slavery movements in Puerto Rico.
+Slavery was officially abolish completely in Puerto Rico March 22, 1873, largely due to economic factors and the independence movement tied to anti-slavery movements in Puerto Rico.
 In the latter 1800s, most planters in Puerto Rico were in debt.
 The sugar industry was not profitable.

 By the 1850, Puerto Rico was demanding independence and with that the abolition of slavery.
 Puerto Rico's independence movement worked hand in hand with the abolition movement.
 In 1855, Ramon Emeterio Betances founded the Sociedad Abolicionista Espanol(Spanish Abolitionist Society).
 In 1867, Betances was implicated in the Grito de Lares revolt against Spain.
 This revolt solidified opposition to slavery.